ChrisCummins/phd/docs/2018_07_issta/artifact_evaluation/README.md

 $ sudo docker build -t deepsmith .
 ```

-Launch the docker container using:
+Launch an interactive shell in the docker container using:

 ```sh
 $ sudo docker run -it deepsmith /bin/zsh
 ```

-The docker image contains Intel's OpenCL driver pre-installed.
-Run the command
+The docker image contains everything you need to evaluate our artifact
-`./diagnose_me.sh` to print various diagnostic information and the list of
-available OpenCL devices.
-You should see at least one entry (for your CPU).
+pre-installed, including an Intel OpenCL driver.
+Should you wish, you may
-You may install drivers for additional OpenCL devices should you wish (see
+install drivers for additional OpenCL devices you have available on your system.
-instructions in "Build from source" section).

 ### 2.2.
 Build from source